 Watch any TED talk and you’ll notice that the speaker isn’t on stage reeling off facts and statements, but instead, they’re creating a narrative, allowing the audience to be transported into the world they created.

-Stories no longer have to be told in a 700-page novel, they can be as simple as a Whatsapp notification, a story with a hell of a cliff-hanger that implores us to find out what happens next.
+Stories no longer have to be told in a 700-page novel, they can be as simple as a well-written blog post, a Whatsapp notification, a story with a hell of a cliff-hanger that implores us to find out what happens next.

 There are some fundamental steps to storytelling that all good authors adhere to, no matter their medium.
 When it comes to writing a spy novel or creating an immersive digital experience, ensuring your user is experiencing all of these steps is absolutely vital if you want to maintain their ever-shrinking attention span.

 Although different story tellers would describe their steps in slightly different terms, they do, in essence, follow a similar pattern.

 The first approach we’ll explore is from Jenn Tardif, it’s a good starting point for a traditional story, she explains that a complete story needs 5 ‘Beats’ to make it a well rounded and compelling read.

 Set the scene and lay the foundations of intrigue that will keep your reader gripped

 This is where the story’s challenge is explained

 Give specific details to engage the reader on an emotional level, heightening their commitment to your story

 The climax to your tale, we get the answers to questions posed, this is a pivotal moment where the ‘norm’ is altered